lingeringwillx/sims2py/README.md

 Converts the dictionary *package* into a package file and writes it to a file with the provided *file_path*.

-**search(subfiles, type_id=-1, group_id=-1, instance_id=-1, resource_id=-1, get_first=False)**
+**search(subfiles, type_id=-1, group_id=-1, instance_id=-1, resource_id=-1, file_name='', get_first=False)**

 Searches the package's files for the desired type, group, instance, or resource, returns a list of the indices of the subfiles matching the criteria. if any of the arguments is set equal to -1 then the the function will ignore that specific argument.
+If *file_name* is specified, then the function will check if the names of supported file formats contain *file_name*.
 If *get_first* is set to *True*, then the function will directly return a list containing the first index that it finds.

 **copy_package(package)**